jrenaud90/TidalPy/Documentation/utilities_x/constants.md

 `update_constants()` reads the classic configuration and SciPy.
 It sets the physical constants and the numerical guards from the legacy config sections.

 `update_constants_x()` then copies the `[numerical]` section of the new configuration, `TidalPy.config_x` loaded from `TidalPy_Configs_x.toml`, over the shared numerical fields.
 It runs second, so for the frequency, viscosity, modulus, and thickness floors the new configuration wins.
+The numerical floor is only in the new configuration, so `update_constants_x` is the only thing that sets it.
 It does not touch the physical constants, which stay as SciPy set them.

 There is one process-wide C++ config singleton shared by both code paths, which is why the ordering is what decides the result.
 Call either function again after editing a configuration in a running session; each call reconfigures in place.